-A lot of people with high cholesterol just focus on reducing the amount of saturated fat in their diet to lower their cholesterol.
+A lot of people with high cholesterol just focus on reducing the amount of saturated fat in their diets to lower their cholesterol.
 However, to get the best results, it’s recommended that those with high cholesterol also eat more foods that actively lower cholesterol.

 Doing both of these helped me to lower my cholesterol from 6.2 to 4.4 mmol/l in 2016, and has helped me to keep my cholesterol low ever since.